 - Almost every transaction that exchanges tokens with independent values holds the potential for MEV.

-At best, MEV is benign and, in fact, necessary for the proper functioning of decentralized financial systems.
+Much MEV is benign and, in fact, necessary for free markets to achieve equilibrium and the proper functioning of decentralized financial systems.
 At worst, it can lead to incentives for transaction delays and censorship while also needlessly congesting the network and raising gas fees for normal users.

 Transaction Ordering Impacts MEV